Association of Tutors in Law and Political Science

 Content type: Page

-Activities and Objectives of the Association The EDDA Association (a student organization) at the University of Montpellier, located on the Triolet campus (1st floor of the (S)pace), is open to everyone and offers activities and projects so that everyone can contribute to sustainable development.
+Activities and Objectives of the Association The EDDA (student association) at the University of Montpellier, located on the Triolet campus (1st floor of the (S)pace), is open to everyone and offers activities and projects so that everyone can contribute to sustainable development.
 These activities address real needs and revolve around four central themes: the environment, society, culture, and the economy.
-Our projects: La Route des Papillons (gardening workshops).
+Our projects: La Route des Papillons (organizing gardening workshops).
 Vivre Mieux, a series of DIY (Do-it-yourself) workshops as well as cooking workshops.
 Space de Solutions, a web platform where we share various sustainable development initiatives.

 Content type: Page